The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 Three parallel technical sessions

-Parallel III.1 ("Addressing social, ethical, and cultural factors towards Sustainable Development Goals")
+Parallel III.1 (WH1) "Addressing social, ethical, and cultural factors towards Sustainable Development Goals"

-By addressing these social, ethical, and cultural factors, Europe can more effectively transition to a carbon-neutral economy that is inclusive, just and sustainable.
-Key considerations and strategies have to ensure a comprehensive and inclusive approach.
+By addressing social, ethical, and cultural factors, Europe can more effectively transition to a carbon-neutral economy that is inclusive, just and sustainable.
+Key considerations and strategies must ensure a comprehensive and inclusive approach.

 Panelists: